 Pursuant to the Class A Members' Agreement dated as of August 29, 1996, the Management Holders agreed to certain restrictions on the sale, transfer or other disposition of their membership interests in the Company.
-This agreement will be terminated following the consummation of the Reorganization.
+This agreement was terminated upon the consummation of the Reorganization.

 In connection with the Acquisition, each Management Holder entered into an employment agreement with the Company.
-The employment agreements will be terminated following the consummation of the Offering.
+The employment agreements will be terminated upon the consummation of the Offering.